AgoraIO-Community/VideoUIKit-iOS/Sources/AgoraBroadcastExtensionHelper/AgoraBroadcastExtensionHelper.docc/Quickstart.md

 ```

 These values will be picked up by the app extension, and applied when it joins the video call or stream.
 This can be added to the above method, `prepareScreenSharing`.

+## Conclusion

+That's it, your app is now hooked up to allow users to stream their screen!

+If you have any issues with this, feel free to [open an issue on GitHub](https://github.com/AgoraIO-Community/VideoUIKit-iOS/issues/new/choose).